 14. Test Key Conversion Paths End-to-End

-Walk through your most important conversion paths (e.g., landing page → product page → cart → checkout → purchase) with GA4 DebugView open.
+Walk through your most important conversion paths — landing page → product page → cart → checkout → purchase for ecommerce, or landing page → blog → signup form → thank-you page for SaaS — with GA4 DebugView open in a second tab.
 Verify that every event fires in the correct sequence with the correct parameters.
-This catches issues that automated checks miss, such as events firing with wrong parameter values or in the wrong order.
+This catches issues automated checks miss: events firing with wrong parameter values, events firing in the wrong order (e.g., purchase before add_to_cart), or duplicate events from GTM + Enhanced Measurement overlap.
+Document your findings and test again any time you push a site-level change.
+Manual end-to-end testing is the only reliable way to catch timing and parameter-value bugs.

 15. Compare Session Counts with a Reliable Source

-Compare GA4 session counts over a 7-day period with another data source — your CMS analytics, server logs, or a third-party tool.
-Significant discrepancies (>20%) indicate tracking gaps: GA4 tag not loading on certain pages, consent blocking analytics collection, or events being filtered incorrectly.
-This is your final sanity check.
+Compare GA4 session counts over a 7-day period with another data source — your CMS analytics, server access logs, Cloudflare analytics, or a third-party tool like Plausible or Fathom.
+Some discrepancy (5-15%) is expected because analytics platforms have different session definitions and cookie-blocking rates.
+Significant discrepancies (over 20%) indicate real tracking gaps: the GA4 tag isn't loading on certain pages, consent blocking is suppressing more traffic than you realized, or events are being filtered incorrectly by an internal traffic rule.
+This is your final sanity check before trusting GA4 data for business decisions.
+Re-run it quarterly.

 One-Click Migration Audit